seamusdemora/PiFormulae/ExternalDrives.md

         * reduce wear on your SD card
         * thumb drives are cheap

 Since I deploy my RPi's in headless mode, and I'm a Mac user, the approach on this page reflects that.
-Another decision I've made that drives some elements of the approach here is my choice to use the exFAT file system on external drives connected to the RPi.
-I've chosen exFAT for the simple reasons that: a) it's supported by Linux, MacOS and Windows, and b) it doesn't have the limits on file size that FAT & FAT32 do.
-If you want to use another filesystem, [@wjglenn](https://twitter.com/wjglenn) has written a [good article in How-To Geek reviewing the tradeoffs between the most widely-used filesystems](https://www.howtogeek.com/73178/what-file-system-should-i-use-for-my-usb-drive/).
-If you're on board with all of that, let's get into the details:
+Another decision I've made that drives some elements of the approach here is my choice to use the `exFAT` file system on external drives connected to the RPi.
+I've chosen `exFAT` for the simple reasons that: a) it's supported by Linux, MacOS and Windows, and b) it doesn't have the limits on file size that `FAT` & `FAT32` do.
+If you want to use another filesystem, [@wjglenn](https://twitter.com/wjglenn) has written a [good article in How-To Geek reviewing the tradeoffs between the most widely-used filesystems](https://www.howtogeek.com/73178/what-file-system-should-i-use-for-my-usb-drive/) wherein he recommends with sound rationale using `FAT32`.
+In any case, if you're on board with all of that, let's get into the details:

-## 1. Determine what's connected before you begin
+## 1. Determine what drives are connected to the RPi before you begin

-I'll do this first to make sure I've not forgotten drives that are already connected.
-The output also provides a good baseline to compare against in the next step.
+I'll do this first to make sure I've not forgotten drives that are already connected, and we know there's (probably) at least one.
+Having a list of connected drives also provides a good baseline for comparison in the next step.

     sudo fdisk --list

-Your output may resemble mine (trimmed for brevity):

-You might see 16 "RAM Disks" (discussed below)
+Your output may resemble mine (trimmed for brevity); you might see 16 "RAM Disks" (discussed below):

     Disk /dev/ram0: 4 MiB, 4194304 bytes, 8192 sectors
     Units: sectors of 1 * 512 = 512 bytes